 Things like filing, labeling, and other similar tasks are great for blitz projects because they have a defined beginning and end and also do not take too much professional expertise.

 Here are some articles about a blitz project funded by CLIR that took place at Yellowstone National Park.

-[Slide 20] It is important that volunteers feel that they are valued by your organization and considered to be "part of the team."
-This is something that goes toward retention of volunteers.
-I also just saws a new study that is out that says treating your volunteers like staff members when it comes to providing preparation, guidance, and feedback will help you place them into roles that suit them best, which makes the volunteers succeed and feel fulfilled.
+It is important that volunteers feel that they are valued by your organization and considered to be "part of the team."
+This is something else that goes toward retention of volunteers.
 That being said, it is important to maintain a balance of responsibility with volunteers, to make sure they have enough of it to feel satisfied and that they have a positive experience, but do not become too bossy or pushy to the detriment of the project or the annoyance of the staff and other volunteers.
 One way to do this is incrementally; start out giving them a lower amount of responsibility and if they handle it well, consider giving them more.
 The bottom line is: make sure they know the boundaries and do not cross them, but also show them how much they are valued by recognizing and/or rewarding their work.

-[Slide 21] Here are some ways to show your appreciation.
-When selecting how to show your appreciation, remember to think about what the volunteer said they were hoping to get out of the experience when you brought them on board.
+Here are some ways to show your appreciation.
+When selecting how to show your appreciation, remember to think about what they said they were hoping to get out of volunteering or interning when you brought them on board.
 It will likely be different for each person.

-You should always remind them how their work directly impacts the organization and its users/patrons, such as how their work fits into the bigger picture. ("Because you did X, visitors/researchers will be able to do Y.")
+You should always remind them how their work directly impacts the organization and its users/patrons (e.g. How their work fits into the bigger picture.
+"Because you did X, library visitors/researchers will be able to do Y.")